 The SUDC Foundation, ("Foundation"), is a Virginia non-stock corporation formed as an Internal Revenue Code (IRC) Section 509(a)(1) and 170(1)(a)(vi) organization on February 21, 2014.
-The Foundation's mission is to promote awareness, advocate for research and support those affected by sudden unexplained death in childhood (SUDC).
-This is accomplished by funding research grants to improve our understanding of SUDC, leading efforts to ensure comprehensive and standardized death investigations, advocating care and cultivation of a community of support for bereaved families so no one grieves alone.
+The Foundation's mission is to raise awareness, fund research, and support those affected by sudden unexplained death in childhood (SUDC).
+This is accomplished by funding research grants to improve our understanding of SUDC, leading efforts to ensure comprehensive and standardized death investigations, advocating for care, and cultivating a community of support for bereaved families so no one grieves alone.
 The Foundation provides all services at no cost to families.
 The Foundation has a presence in the United States and a legal affiliation agreement with SUDC UK in the United Kingdom.

-The Foundation has two major programs, which are comprised of the following:
+The Foundation has three major programs, which are comprised of the following: